Certification Eligibility For Our Graduates

 Historical Standards

-In the 1980’s the standard was set at 200 hours.
+In the 1980’s the common standard was set at 200 hours.

-In 2010 new standards were established which require a minimum of 400 hours of training before certification as a medical support clinical hypnotherapist by the International Board of Hypnotherapy (IBH)
+In 2010 higher standards were established by the International Board of Hypnotherapy (IBH), which required a minimum of 400 hours of training before certification as a medical support clinical hypnotherapist.

 There are many different certifying organizations and levels of certification with varying titles.
 Usually, fewer training hours (approximately 100) earns the professional title of “Hypnotist.”
-With more training hours, (200-300) the title of “Hypnotherapist” is awarded.
-The title of “Clinical Hypnotherapist” is awarded at 300 training hours and “Medical Support Clinical Hypnotherapist” is awarded after 400 training hours by the International Board of Hypnotherapy.
+With more training hours (200), the title of “Hypnotherapist” is awarded.
+The title of “Clinical Hypnotherapist” is awarded at 300 training hours, and “Medical Support Clinical Hypnotherapist” is awarded after 400 training hours by the International Board of Hypnotherapy.

 The International Board of Hypnotherapy was established to facilitate hypnotherapists’ access to quality post-graduation support, mentoring and bi-monthly continuing education.
 It was founded by Robert Sapien, MD, and Tim and Angela Simmerman Sierra.
 The IBH requires its members to have 400 hours of hypnotherapy education from a school licensed by its state department of higher education and whose curriculum complies with the United State Department of Education requirements for hypnotherapy training programs.
 IBH requires that members successfully complete both written and practical skills examinations with a score of 80% or better, and provide an actual clinical case history for peer review.
 Also, because clinical hypnotherapists are classified as members of the humans services field, proof of identity is required.